mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 ![alt text](images/3.png)

-You need to click "Create access key" (note: if you are unable to do so, that probably means that you haven’t enabled multi factor authentication, so get that done and then try this again).
+You need to click "Create access key".
+(Note: If you are unable to do so, that probably means that you haven’t enabled multi factor authentication, so get that done and then try this again.
+If this still doesn't work, contact an admin.)
 You will see a pop up with a column that says "Access key ID" and another that says "Secret access key," which will be masked unless you click "Show" next to it.

 Do not close the window, but type in your console `aws configure --profile mkdecision`.
 You will be asked to input your Access Key ID, Secret access key, default region, and default output format.
 You should input your data as follows: